Your dog uses his tail for a variety of things. But two of the most important things his tail helps with are balance and communication.

 Strains and Sprains

 The muscles, ligaments, and tendons in your dog’s tail can become strained or sprained just like any other muscles — a condition vets often call “limber tail.”
-This normally occurs following overuse, but it can also precipitate from some type of trauma.
+This normally occurs following overuse or excessive exercise, but it can also precipitate from some type of trauma.

-Many dogs suffer tail sprains or strains following extended swimming sessions, although hunting and herding dogs can also develop similar problems after working long hours.
+Many dogs suffer tail sprains or strains following extended swimming sessions (sometimes called “cold water tail” or “limber tail”), although hunting and herding dogs can also develop similar problems after working long hours.

 These types of injuries usually resolve on their own with a few days of rest.
 However, it is important to visit your veterinarian if these types of problems linger.